HLinoF/HLinoF/README.md

             "Automation"
         ]
         self.goal = "Become a DevOps Engineer"

-hugo = Hugo()
 ~~~

 I'm a Brazilian developer currently **studying DevOps and Cloud Infrastructure**.

-I'm interested in understanding how applications are built, deployed, automated and maintained.
+I'm interested in understanding how applications are deployed, automated and maintained.

 ### 📚 Currently Learning